 Listening to your phone calls without a judge's warrant is illegal if you're a U.S. citizen.
 But police don't need a warrant — which requires showing "probable cause" of a crime — to get just the numbers for incoming and outgoing calls from phone carriers.
 Instead, police can get courts to sign off on a subpoena, which only requires that the data they're after is relevant to an investigation — a lesser standard of evidence.
 The FBI can also request a secret court order for phone records related to an international terrorism or spying investigation without showing probable cause.
-A recent order obtained by the Guardian newspaper shows that the FBI in April requested all phone records over a three-month period from Verizon Business Network Services.
+One such order obtained by the Guardian newspaper shows that the FBI requested all phone records over a three-month period last year from Verizon Business Network Services.
 Director of National Intelligence James R. Clapper said in a statement that such orders are renewed by the court every 90 days.
-And similar ordersreportedly exist for other phone companies, including AT&T, Sprint and Bell South.
+And similar orders reportedly exist for other phone companies, including AT&T, Sprint and Bell South.
 The phone records being collected are for what’s called “metadata” — time, duration, numbers called — but not the content of calls, which President Obama, in defending the surveillance, said would require a judge’s consent.

 Your Phone Is a Tracker